-Gifts In Kind are an important component of Food For The Poor’s work in St. Lucia.
+Gifts In Kind are an important component of Food For The Poor’s (FFTP) work in St. Lucia.
 The organization works with St. Lucia’s Archbishop’s House in assisting families in need.
-Food For The Poor also works closely with CARITAS with the distribution of goods in St. Lucia.
+FFTP also works closely with Caritas with the distribution of goods in St. Lucia.

-As of August 2017, Food For The Poor has shipped 27 tractor-trailer loads of aid to the Caribbean nation, including:
+In 2020, FFTP shipped 40 tractor-trailer loads of aid to the Caribbean nation, including:

 - Canned vegetables and meats and other foods

-Food For The Poor has established several new self-efficiency projects in St. Lucia, which includes beekeeping, and tilapia and shrimp farming.
+FFTP has established several self-sustaining micro-enterprise initiatives in St. Lucia, which include beekeeping, and tilapia and shrimp farming.

-As of August 2017, Food For The Poor has built 20 greenhouses to assist 20 basic schools with their individual feeding programs.
-The goal of the initiative is to educate students about the multiple benefits of trees and reforestation.
-Food For The Poor is working with Taiwan’s Tse-Xin Organic Agriculture Foundation to plant 10,000 fruit-bearing trees on the campuses of 60 primary and secondary schools across the Caribbean country of St. Lucia.
+The charity built 20 greenhouses to assist 20 basic schools with their individual feeding programs.
+The goal of the initiative was to educate students about the multiple benefits of trees and reforestation.

-- Food For The Poor’s bee-farming program for the Pastoral Centre in Castries, St. Lucia, serves as an income-generating project, providing employment for beekeepers and revenue from the sale of honey.
+- FFTP’s bee-farming program for the Pastoral Centre in Castries, St. Lucia, served as an income-generating project that provided employment for beekeepers and revenue from the sale of honey.

-- Pastoral Centre Bee Farm Project Phase II will serve as an income-generating project, also while providing employment for beekeepers and revenue from the sale of honey.
+- Pastoral Centre Bee Farm Project Phase II served as an income-generating project that provided employment for beekeepers and revenue from the sale of honey.

-- Pastoral Centre Greenhouse Gardening Project will provide produce to offset expenses and generate income through the sale of the crops.
+- Pastoral Centre Greenhouse Gardening Project provided produce to offset expenses and generate income through the sale of the crops.

-- St. Lucy’s Home Food Production Project was created to promote self-sustaining chicken farms and vegetable gardens to improve the nutritional levels of the home’s residents in Marchand.
-The project also will generate income, which will help to cover operational costs.
+- St. Lucia’s Home Food Production Project was created to promote self-sustaining chicken farms and vegetable gardens to improve the nutrition levels of the home’s residents in Marchand.
+The project was intended to generate income that would help cover operational costs.